NAThompson/ADIOS2/docs/user_guide/source/setting_up/linking.rst

 ###############
-Linking ADIOS 2
+Linking ADIOS2
 ###############

 **********
 From CMake
 **********

-ADIOS exports a CMake package configuration file that allows its targets to be directly imported into another CMake project via the ``find_package`` command:
+ADIOS2 exports a CMake package configuration file that allows its targets to be directly imported into another CMake project via the ``find_package`` command:

 .. code-block:: cmake